mrmorganschneider/Public/GO/README.md

 #### Exercise 4: Fibonacci closure

-The objective of this exercise was to create a function that would calculate the Fibonacci values to a user specified point using a closure. ink to the execise is [here.](https://tour.golang.org/moretypes/26)
+The objective of this exercise was to create a function that would calculate the Fibonacci values to a user specified point using a closure.
+Link to the execise is [here.](https://tour.golang.org/moretypes/26)

 This code will work outside of the website as it does not require any specific packages to function.

+#### Exercise 5: Stringers

+The objective of this exercise was to a Stringer function for the IPAddr type that would return the values of an IP address as a string rather than a 4 byte array.
+Link to the execise is [here.](https://tour.golang.org/methods/18)

+This exercise was fairly straightforward as this merely required parsing the input array using the sprintf function as seen below.

+   func (p IPAddr) String() string {
+       return fmt.Sprintf("%v.%v.%v.%v", p[0], p[1], p[2], p[3])
+       }

+No major complications encountered in this exercise.